lxc/distrobuilder/doc/howto/build.md

 Running the `build-lxd` sub-command creates a LXD image.
 If `--type=split`, it outputs two files.
-The metadata tarball will always be named `lxd.tar.xz`.
+The metadata tarball will always be named `incus.tar.xz`.
 When creating a container image, the second file will be `rootfs.squashfs`.
 When creating a VM image, the second file will be `disk.qcow2`.
 If `--type=unified`, a unified tarball named `<image.name>.tar.xz` is created.